-Deciduous forests are split into different levels dependent mainly on plant height.
-Obviously trees that grow high will have more year-round access to sun than some of the lower plants.
+Deciduous forests are split into different levels depend mainly on plant height.
+Obviously, trees that grow high will have more year-round access to the sun than some of the lower plants.

 - Spring ephemerals are a certain type of plant that literally times its growth to – you guessed it – the spring.
-By focusing growth on this short period, these flowers take advantage of the warmer weathers and moisture of spring, while still accessing the light from a sparser tree canopy.
+By focusing growth on this short period, these flowers take advantage of the warmer weather and moisture of spring while still accessing the light from a sparser tree canopy.
 Bloodroot is an example of a spring ephemeral.

 - Asian ginseng

 - spice bushes

 - Poison oak or poison ivy